 - Was either motorist driving while distracted or intoxicated?

 Accidents involving school buses can result in complicated injury claims.
 You may be able to file a claim against the school bus driver, bus owner, bus company or even the school district.
 If you were injured in a Texas bus accident , you should discuss your options with an experienced car accident attorney.
 Financial support may be available for your medical bills, lost wages, pain and suffering and other related damages.

-The experienced Texas car accident attorneys at the Law Offices of W.T.
-Johnson have a long history of handling school bus accident claims.
-If you or your loved one has been injured in a school bus accident, please contact us today for a free and comprehensive consultation.
+The experienced Dallas car accident attorneys at Crowe Arnold & Majors, LLP have a long history of handling school bus accident claims.
+If you or your loved one has been injured in a Dallas school bus accident, please contact us today for a free and comprehensive consultation.